 The experimental setup of this study was two factorial Completely Randomized Designs (CRD) with single factor i.e. rooting media (M).
 There were total of 7 treatment combinations and 21 plots altogether in the experiment.
 Treatments were assigned to the experimental plots randomly.
 Samples were taken from 3 randomly selected cuttings from each plot that had 15 cutting each and the arrangement of polybags was done as shown in (Fig. 2).

-Fig 1.
-Administrative map of Gauradaha, Jhapa, Nepal

 2.2.1 Treatment details

 Table 1: Composition and proportion of different media